 Autumn Bernhardt Bio

-Working at the crossroads gives me a unique perspective that you will not find anywhere else.
+My resume and life experience provide insight into social and environmental issues.
 I have thrown hay to cattle in freezing temperatures and I have also worked with fish biologists on ecosystem protection.
-I have litigated state water rights and taught everyone from community college students to law students.
-Through Red Leaf’s consulting services, I look forward to helping clients meet the ever-changing moment.
+I have litigated state water rights, worked on countless civil cases, and taught everyone from community college students to law students.

 “Autumn has been a valued collaborator for several years, consistently demonstrating unparalleled research, knowledge, and professionalism.
 As an extraordinary educator and facilitator, Autumn possesses a remarkable ability to engage audiences from all backgrounds, professions, and age groups in a compelling way.
 Even when addressing potentially divisive topics, presentations foster respectful dialogue that honors all perspectives without alienating anyone.
 Workshop participants consistently praise the experience, noting the depth of learning, the thought-provoking nature of the material, and the overall enjoyment of the discussion.”